BKZhao/LFR-Scale-free-network-/README.md

 # LFRNetworkGenerator

 ## Overview
-`LFRNetworkGenerator<T>` is a class implementing the Lancichinetti-Fortunato-Radicchi (LFR) benchmark model, designed to generate synthetic networks with realistic community structures.
+`LFRNetworkGenerator<T>` is a class implementing the LFR benchmark model, designed to generate synthetic networks with realistic community structures.
 This generator creates networks with power-law degree distributions and community size distributions, controlled by a mixing parameter (`mu`) that regulates the fraction of inter-community edges.
-It is primarily used for testing community detection algorithms and simulating complex network dynamics in agent-based models.

 ## Key Features
 - Generates networks with power-law degree distribution (controlled by `tau1`)